stitionai/devika/README.md

 4. **Code Formatting**: The generated code is formatted according to the language-specific conventions and best practices to ensure readability and maintainability.
 5. **Code Review and Refinement**: Devika reviews the generated code for syntax errors, logical inconsistencies, and potential improvements.
 It iteratively refines the code based on its own analysis and any feedback provided by the user.

-Devika's code writing capabilities enable it to generate functional and efficient code in various programming languages, taking into account the specific requirements and context of each project.
+Devika's code-writing capabilities enable it to generate functional and efficient code in various programming languages, taking into account the specific requirements and context of each project.

 # Community Discord Server